ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 3. Georeferenced rasters can be tied to map coordintaes using either (a) upper-left corners of pixels or (b) the pixel centers i.e. `Point` and `Area` tags in `gdal`, respectively, and seen as `{'AREA_OR_POINT: 'Point'}`.
 Note that tying a pixel to the upper-left cortner (i.e. `Area` tag) is the *default* pixel reference for `gdal` as indicated [here](https://gdal.org/tutorials/geotransforms_tut.html).
 Some helpful resources in reference to DEMs about this book-keeping are below.
    + SRTM v3, NASADEM, and TDX are [Pixel-centered](https://github.com/OSGeo/gdal/issues/1505#issuecomment-489469904), i.e. `{'AREA_OR_POINT: 'Point'}`.
    + The USGS DEMs are [not](https://www.usgs.gov/core-science-systems/eros/topochange/science/srtm-ned-vertical-differencing?qt-science_center_objects=0#qt-science_center_objects), i.e. `{'AREA_OR_POINT: 'Area'}`.
+   + By default (`dst_area_or_point=None`), the output inherits the source registration: `'Point'` for all supported DEMs except `3dep`, which is `'Area'`.
+Passing `'Area'` or `'Point'` explicitly relabels the output transform by half a pixel; the height samples are identical in all cases since the geoid is removed on the native grid beforehand.
 4. Transform geoid heights to WGS84 Ellipsoidal height.
 This is done using the rasters [here](https://www.agisoft.com/downloads/geoids/).
 We:
    + Interpolate the geoid (with cubic resampling) at the *native* DEM sample locations, i.e. before any `Area`/`Point` relabeling of the output grid, so that `dst_area_or_point` only shifts the output transform by half a pixel and never changes the height samples (see [#151](https://github.com/ACCESS-Cloud-Based-InSAR/dem-stitcher/issues/151))
    + Adjust the vertical datum